NickVasenkov/Oldest-Businesses-in-The-World/README.md

 # Oldest Businesses in The World
+ https://github.com/NickVasenkov/Oldest-Businesses-in-The-World/blob/main/oldest-businesses.ipynb

- Exploring the oldest businesses in the world via Pandas: https://github.com/NickVasenkov/Oldest-Businesses-in-The-World/blob/main/oldest-businesses.ipynb
+Using Pandas library and datasets collected by BusinessFinancing.co.uk, we'll answer several questions about the oldest businesses in the world, e.g.:

-Datasets are collected by BusinessFinancing.co.uk
+For each continent and each business category, what is the foundation date of the oldest business that is still exist?